The original Mortal Kombat movie is 25 years old, and we’re here to celebrate the best Mortal Kombat quotes!

 ‘Your soul is mine!’

 No one is messing around in this tournament.
 In the first real fight of Mortal Kombat, a combatant (kombatant?) loses his life.
 It lets you know right from the start that there’s a good chance you won’t be going home, and even if your opponent isn’t the one to kill you, Shang Tsung will be sure to finish the job.
+Besides, this is one of the must-have Mortal Kombat quotes.

 ‘Give it up, baby.
 I’ve studied all your moves.’